 - This fresh green bean recipe is elegant and delicious!

-- You can assemble these ahead of time to make it easy when the dinner hour draws near.
+- You can assemble these green bean bundles ahead of time to make it easy to toss in the oven when the dinner hour draws near.

 This is one of those Fresh Green Bean Recipes that can be served for a special weeknight dinner or for dinner guests!
 Versatile, impressive, and delicious!